krishpri23/nodejs-basics/lessons.md

 - send roles while sending the accessToken.
 On registering, give the role by default as User

 - To test the user roles, user must have roles assigned in the json file and token must be valid. verifyJWT middleware will run first then only go to employees route

+## MongoDB & Mongoose

+### Data Models

+- Everything in Mongoose starts with a Schema.
+Each schema maps to a MongoDB collection and defines the shape of the documents within that collection.